OpenFn/docs/docs/tutorials/kobo-to-dhis2.md

 });
 ```

-::tip Need help writing job code?
+:::tip Need help writing job code?
 Or modifying this logic?

 Check out the docs on the ["common" Adaptor](/adaptors/packages/common-docs),
 [configuring Steps](../build/steps/steps.md), and